 Apples Autumn wouldn’t be the same without picking apples right off a tree, right?
 Since many farms implement good sustainability practices as well as Maine’s Apple Integrated Pest Management (IPM) Program, an occasional sampling from the orchard meets everyone’s craving for a crisp crunch with a simple wipe of the apple’s skin.
-A medium apple provides a great source for fiber and aids in maintaining oral health.
-Keeping the focus on including fresh, minimally processed, well-managed fruits and vegetables, possibly all within a short distance from where you live, is crucial in sustainable nutrient rich foods.
+A medium apple provides a great source of fiber and aids in maintaining oral health.
+Keeping the focus on including fresh, minimally processed, well-managed fruits and vegetables, possibly all within a short distance from where you live, is crucial in sustainable nutrient-rich foods.

 Written by Dave Seddon, MBA, RD, LD.
 Courtesy of the Maine Academy of Nutrition and Dietetics.